github/codeql/docs/language/ql-training-rst/cpp/bad-overflow-guard.rst

   - In C/C++ we often need to check for whether an operation `overflows <https://en.wikipedia.org/wiki/Integer_overflow>`__.
   - An overflow is when an arithmetic operation, such as an addition, results in a number which is too large to be stored in the type.
   - When an operation overflows, the value “wraps” around.
-  - A typical way to check for overflow of an addition, therefore, is whether the result is less than one of the arguments - that is the result has **wrapped**.
+  - A typical way to check for overflow of an addition, therefore, is whether the result is less than one of the arguments–that is the result has **wrapped**.

 Integer promotion
 =================